Appealing a JSA decision at a tribunal

 Explaining why you’re appealing

-The most important part of the form is 'Section 3: Grounds for appeal'.
+The most important part of the form is ‘Section 5: About your appeal’.
 You need to give the specific reasons why you disagree with the decision.

 Deciding if you should go to the appeal hearing

-You'll be sent a Hearing Type Enquiry (HTE) form asking if you want to be there when the tribunal considers your appeal - known as an 'oral hearing'.
+Section 6 of the appeals form asks if you want to be there when the judge considers your appeal - known as an ‘oral hearing’.

 You should go to the hearing, if you can.
-You'll have more chance to put your case forward and can answer any questions the tribunal might have.
+You’ll have more chance to put your case forward and can answer any questions the judge might have.

-The hearing won't be as formal as other court hearings.
-You can bring some notes on what you'd like to say.
+The hearing won’t be as formal as other court hearings and should only take about 40 minutes.
+You can bring some notes on what you’d like to say.

 If you don’t go to the hearing, you’ll have what is called a ‘paper hearing’.
 You’ll miss out on being able to tell the tribunal about your case.
 You’ve a much greater chance of getting the decision changed in your favour if you go to the hearing.